lirantal/nodejs-cli-apps-best-practices/README.md

 ✅ **Do:**
 When reporting errors, provide trackable error codes that can be looked up in the project's documentation and simplify troubleshooting the error message.

-If possible, extend trackale error codes with further information so these can be easily parsed and context is clear.
+If possible, extend trackable error codes with further information so these can be easily parsed and context is clear.

 ❌ **Otherwise:**
 Generic error messages tend to be ambiguous and make it hard for users to search for solutions.
 Parsing and analyzing isn't as straight-forward, and referencing them in documentation is not as clean either.